nantoniou/Optimal-Grocery-Shopping/README.md

 ## **⚡ Features**
-✔️ Automatically finds the cheapest and lightest product selection, using MILP optimisation<br>
+✔️ Automatically finds the cheapest and lightest product selection, using BILP optimisation<br>
 ✔️ Handles different nutritional requirements and food preferences<br>
 ✔️ Allows the automatic selection of the nutritional requirements<br>
 ✔️ Easy-to-use interface with Streamlit